 2. Should it be determined that a child under age 14 has been left at the Library at closing time, every attempt will be made to contact the child’s parents or other family member.
 The Swampscott Police will be called if no one can be reached.
 Staff members will remain after hours with an unattended child until the parent, guardian, caretaker, or police arrive.

 3. Staff members staying with the child will be compensated for time spent waiting, by the town.

 4. Staff members should fill out an incident report and leave it for the director when the police are called.

 5. Library staff members will not transport children from the Library to any other location.

 6. Parents, guardians, or caretakers who violate the rules stated above risk having their library privileges restricted or revoked.

 Approved by Board of Trustees on May, 2023.

 The children’s area of the Library is reserved for children, their parents or responsible adult caregivers, and adults interested in children’s literature, such as teachers and college students taking children’s literature classes.
 Out of concern for the safety of young patrons, adults who are unaccompanied by a child or children in the children’s area of the Library may be questioned by staff, and may be asked to move to another area of the Library.

 The Children’s Room has three computers available for use by children.
-All computers connect to the library catalog.
-Three computers have games for young children, and another computer has software that provides homework help for older children.
-Three computers have access to Printshop Deluxe and Microsoft Word.
-All of the computers are connected to a black and white laser printer.
-The first two pages printed are free, and each additional page is $.10 each.
-Two of the computers are internet accessible.
+All computers connect to the library catalog and all of the computers are connected to a black and white laser printer.
+The first two pages printed are free, and each additional page is $.25 each.

-The Children’s Room also has a special computer with internet access for parents who are accompanied by a toddler.
-The child can play with toys and puppets while the parent uses the computer.
+The Children’s Room also has a special computer with internet access for parents who are accompanied by a child.